Fossil Pokémon

 Relicanth

-Also, it’ll be an intense one to discover since you need to go submerged to get a Relicanth among the kelp of the sea floor.
+Also, it will be hard to find because you have to dive down to get a Relicanth from among the kelp on the sea floor.

 11. Tirtouga